Frida Kahlo self-portrait sells for record $47m

-NEW YORK (AFP/BLOOMBERG) - A rare painting by Frida Kahlo sold in a New York auction house Tuesday for US$34.9 million (S$47 million), a record price for a work by the iconic Mexican artist.
+NEW YORK • A rare painting by Frida Kahlo sold in a New York auction house on Tuesday for US$34.9 million (S$47 million), a record price for a work by the iconic Mexican artist.

-As expected, the self-portrait of Kahlo entitled Diego y yo (Diego and me, 1949), where the face of the painter's husband Diego Rivera appears on her forehead, smashed the former record of US$8 million set by a Kahlo in 2016.
+As expected, the self-portrait of Kahlo titled Diego Y Yo (Diego And Me, 1949), where the face of the painter's husband Diego Rivera appears on her forehead, smashed the former record of US$8 million set by a Kahlo in 2016.

-It is emblematic of her self-portraits, known for their intense and enigmatic gaze that made the Mexican painter, a feminist icon, famous around the world.
+It is emblematic of her self-portraits, known for their intense and enigmatic gaze that made Kahlo, a feminist icon, famous around the world.

 In the painting, Rivera's face appears on Kahlo's forehead, above her distinctive eyebrows and dark eyes from which a few teardrops fall.
 The depiction of Rivera, who at the time was close to Mexican actress Maria Felix, as a third eye symbolises the extent to which he tormented her thoughts, art experts say.